 Core B: Clinical Core

-This Core focuses on generating a unique resource for translation and clinical research in Parkinson’s disease.
+This Core focuses on generating a unique resource for translational and clinical research in Parkinson’s disease.
 Clinical Core subjects are followed at all three sites: in Portland directed by Dr. Quinn, in Seattle directed by Dr. Cyrus Zabetian, and in the San Francisco Bay Area directed by Dr. Kathleen Poston.
 The Clinical Core cohort is a large sample designed to allow investigation of genetic factors for cognitive impairment in Parkinson’s disease.
-CS participants undergo a limited motor and cognitive evaluation and blood draw for DNA and biomarkers.
+Participants undergo motor and cognitive evaluation and blood draw for DNA and biomarkers.
 In addition, participants may undergo lumbar puncture for cerebrospinal fluid (CSF) biomarker studies and are asked to participate in the autopsy protocol.
-Approximately 1 in 5 Clinical Core participants enter through the OHSU site.
-Core B has expanded its impact by entering into close collaboration with most other Udall Centers and other groups focused on cognitive impairment in PD through the PDCGC.
+This Core has expanded its impact by entering into close collaboration with most other Udall Centers and other groups focused on cognitive impairment in PD through the PDCGC.

-The major research resource being built by PANUC consists of the extensive systematic clinical information, diagnosis, and neuropsychometric data harmonized across multiple sites coupled with DNA, plasma/serum, cerebrospinal fluid, and autopsy tissue.
-This year we achieved full target enrollment of our Annual Sample (n=145) and Clinical Sample (n=456).
-In addition, we also have assembled a PANUC consortium (Emory University, University of Cinncinati, and Univeristy of Pennsylvania) in which multiple sites around the US employ common protocols, diagnostic criteria, and test batteries to further amplify sample sizes of uniformly evaluated subjects with PD.
-This cooperation provides a powerful resource for clinical, psychological, genetic, and biomarker research focused on cognitive impairment in PD.
-In the last year, PANUC has shared resources with five other Udall Centers (Mayo Clinic, Johns Hopkins University, University of California at Los Angeles, University of Miami, University of Pennsylvania) and 12 other research groups in support of 14 NIH and foundation awards including the “Parkinson’s Progression Biomarker Initiative” (PPMI, Ken Marek PI, J Leverenz Site PI) and “Biomarkers for Preclinical Parkinson’s Disease” (J Zhang PI).
+The major research resources of our Center consist of the extensive systematic clinical information, diagnosis, and neuropsychometric data harmonized across multiple sites coupled with DNA, plasma/serum, cerebrospinal fluid, and autopsy tissue.
+We have achieved full target enrollment of our Clinical Core.
+In addition, we also have assembled the PDCGC, in which multiple sites from around the US employ common protocols, diagnostic criteria, and test batteries to further amplify sample sizes of uniformly evaluated subjects with PD.
+This cooperation provides a powerful resource for clinical, psychological, genetic, and biomarker research focused on cognitive impairment in Parkinson’s disease.
+We share these resources widely within the Udall Program and with others focused on developing solutions for cognitive impairment in Parkinson’s disease.